-Linda Nowicki is a passionate supporter of public school education and believes LTEF plays an important role in fund raising for educational programs.
-She currently works part time for Church and Dwight in the Women's Health marketing group as Associate Product Manager.
-Linda also actively volunteers in the schools, Girl Scouts and her parish.
-She and her husband Charles have two daughters enrolled in the Lawrence Township Public Schools.
-Linda joined the LTEF board in 2010.
+Linda joined the LTEF board in 2010 and currently serves as the Communications Chair.
+She is a passionate supporter of public school education and believes LTEF plays an important role in fundraising for educational programs that promote excellence, creativity and achievement.
+She currently works for Church & Dwight in the Women's Health and Wellbeing marketing group as Senior Assoc Product Manager.
+Linda also actively volunteers in the schools, the community and her parish.
+She has two daughters thriving in the Lawrence Township Public Schools.

 Meryl Rothenberg joined the LTEF board in 2012.
 She attended SUNY Binghamton and received her Juris Doctor degree from Brooklyn Law School.
 She and her husband Rob have lived in Lawrence Township since 1987.
-They have four children who have all benefited greatly from public education in the Lawrence Township Public Schools.
+Their four children have all benefited greatly from public education in the Lawrence Township Public Schools.
 She looks forward to helping to fund programs that will enrich the public education in Lawrence Township.

 George (Rick) Smith taught in Lawrence Township Public Schools for 36 years and has received the Governor's Award for Excellence in Education and was the 1996 Lawrence Teacher of the Year.
 He and his wife, Kathie, live in Ewing, where Rick is a member of the Ewing Cable Advisory Board.
-In addition to teaching, Mr. Smith coached basketball for 20 years at both the High School and the Middle School.
+In addition to teaching, Rick coached basketball for 20 years at both the High School and the Middle School.
 He has been the recipient of several generous grants from the LTEF.
-Mr. Smith looks forward to serving as a trustee and working to find ways to make our wonderful district even better.
+Rick looks forward to serving as a trustee and working to find ways to make our wonderful district even better.
 He also sits on the Board of Directors of the Mercer County Federal Teachers Credit Union.

 Ex-Officio Board Members

 Jo Ann Groeger has been a Lawrence resident since 1976.
 She has two sons and a daughter that have graduated from the Lawrence school district.
-Jo Ann's husband is the Superintendent of Recreation for Lawrence Township, so fitness and activity are a priority to her!
-She has an under graduate degree and two Masters Degrees in education.
+Jo Ann's husband is the former Superintendent of Recreation for Lawrence Township, so fitness and activity are a priority to her!
+She has an undergraduate degree and two Masters Degrees in education.
 Jo Ann is a retired Lawrence Township Public School teacher and currently is serving on Lawrence's Board of Education.
-While teaching, she had received three LTEF grants and experienced first-hand how a grant can open up possibilities and make them realities in a classroom.
+While teaching, she received three LTEF grants and experienced first-hand how a grant can open up possibilities and make them realities in a classroom.

 Stephen is the Head Master of The Lawrenceville School.
 He assumed that position on July 1, 2015.
 Prior to arriving at The Lawrenceville School, he had extensive private school leadership experience.
 Most recently he was the Head Master of University School in Shaker Heights and Hunting Valley, Ohio.